udexon/Phoom/R3ML_Jitsi_Phos.md

 It consist of a simplified stack machine (compared to Forth) which performs the following:
 - pushes non-function words (tokens) on to the stack;
-- execute function words and pushes the results on to the stack.
+- executes function words and pushes the results on to the stack.

 It was initially implemented in PHP just as an experiment to see how easy it is to implement a simplified stack machine.
 Eventually, we realized that this simplified stack machine (which we eventually call "smashlet") can in fact be implemented in ___any known programming language___.